lytexdev/Coconut/README.md

 ## Overview
 Simple and lightweight Home Server management tool for myself...
-I use Arch Linux btw :D But you can adjust the .env file to fit your needs.
+I use Arch Linux btw :D but you can adjust the .env file to fit your needs.

 ## Features
 - Login